 At Farrington High School, Matias also starred in basketball and football.
 His finest moment as a schoolboy, however, came in the finals of the 1962 state baseball tournament.
-On May 18, he hit homers in all four at-bats at the charming old wooden Honolulu Stadium, driving in all of his team’s nine runs.
+On May 18, he hit homers in all four at-bats at charming old wooden Honolulu Stadium, driving in all of his team’s nine runs.
 The feat grabbed a banner headline in the city’s main newspaper, the Star-Bulletin.
-Almost 50 years later, Hawaii still remembers.
+More than 50 years later, Hawaii still remembers.

-“The left-handed hitting Matias, who had hit three home runs during the regular season, never dreamed of such a performance.
+“The left-handed hitting Matias, who hit three home runs during the regular season, never dreamed of such a performance.
 For starters, he batted leadoff because of his speed.
 ‘I had pretty good wheels,’ Matias said with a laugh.
 ‘But the way we hit, we didn't have to steal too many bases.
 I knew I had some power, but I wasn't the type looking for home runs.
 I tried to spray the ball around the field.
-I wasn’t big like some of the other guys on our team.’”
+I wasn’t big like some of the other guys on our team.’”3

 Only John -- who was an All-Star in both the Appalachian and Midwest Leagues -- continued to advance in the pros after 1964.
 Over the next couple of years, though, he had to contend with the massive presence of two sluggers at first base.
-Mike Epstein, a big Jewish kid from the Bronx, caused the Orioles to moved John to the outfield in 1965 at Stockton.
+Mike Epstein, the big Jewish kid from the Bronx, caused John to be moved to the outfield in 1965 at Stockton.
 Blocking Epstein at Baltimore was the even more powerful Boog Powell, who was just entering his prime.
 Matias had a good quick line-drive bat, a better glove than Epstein (Powell was quite deft for his size), and had the added dimension of pretty good speed.
 Still, the odds were against him with talent-laden Baltimore, which was embarking on its decade-plus run as a top-flight contender.

-After an excellent spring training in 1970, leading the team in homers, Matias won a job with the White Sox -- at 25, he was a major leaguer.
+After an excellent spring training in 1970, leading the team in homers, John Matias won a job with the White Sox -- at age 25, he was a major-leaguer.
 “Just being there on Opening Day was exciting.
-There was a huge crowd, even though the temperature was in the 30s or 40s. . . .
-I was all bundled up, with two sweatshirts, probably more.
-That was the greatest thrill of my baseball career.”
+There was a huge crowd, even though the temperature was in the 30s or 40s. . .I was all bundled up, with two sweatshirts, probably more.
+That was the greatest thrill of my baseball career.”8

-Another of John’s most vivid memories came from Bat Day at Yankee Stadium on June 7, 1970.
+Another of John’s most vivid memories comes from Bat Day at Yankee Stadium on June 7, 1970.
 He replaced Carlos May in left; over in right, Walt “No-Neck” Williams was wearing his helmet to protect against the souvenirs being hurled out by the disgruntled rowdies in the bleachers.

 Matias never enjoyed sustained success, however -- owing to jitters, coming off the bench, and also because the blustery old Comiskey Park was a tough place to hit.
-He was returned to Tucson after 89 days -- “perhaps because he would have earned a bonus if he was with the White Sox for 90 consecutive days.
-As it happened, ‘There was some flak about the bonus situation, so they did give it to me.’”
-Although he was recalled in September, after that he never did make it back to the majors.
+He was returned to Tucson after 89 days -- “perhaps because he would have earned a bonus if he was there for 90 consecutive days.
+Ironically, ‘there was some flak about the bonus situation, so they did give it to me.’”9 Although he was recalled in September, after that he never did make it back to the majors.
 Nonetheless, his pro career was far from over.

-Just after the 1970 season ended, Matias was traded with Gail Hopkins to Kansas City for Pat Kelly and Don O’Riley.
+Just after the 1970 season ended, John was traded with Gail Hopkins to Kansas City for Pat Kelly and Don O’Riley.
 That winter, at the invitation of his White Sox teammate Luis Aparicio, he played first base in Venezuela with Águilas del Zulia (based in Aparicio’s hometown, Maracaibo).
 In 32 games, he batted .252 with no homers and 11 RBIs.

 Starting in 1974, Matias set out on a new adventure -- six summers in the Mexican League.
 During his first five years in Mexico, he played with Ciudad Juárez, the sister city of El Paso south of the border.
-In 1975, John batted .365, second in the league behind a fellow expat, former Cub Pat Bourque.
+In 1975, John batted .365, second in the league behind a fellow ex-pat, former Cub Pat Bourque.
 The next year, he added a new wrinkle -- he pitched for the first time as a pro.
 John told Indios manager José “Zacatillo” Guerrero that he had pitched in high school and could throw strikes.

 Matias was so successful in his 13 relief appearances (5-1, 1.17 ERA) that he became a starter in 1977.
 The way Guerrero used him was a throwback to something out of the Negro Leagues: after his turn in the four-man rotation, John would move to first base, the outfield, and then DH.
 The fans loved it.

 John’s last year in Mexico, 1979, was spent with the Mexico City Tigres and Veracruz Aguila clubs.
 He finished his career in Mexico with a .306 lifetime average and a record of 26-25, 3.33 on the mound.
 He then came back home to play his 18th and final pro season as a Hawaii Islander in 1980, serving as DH for Hawaiian pitcher Fred Kuhaulua, among others.
-He batted .186 in 12 games and then called it a career.
+He batted .188 in 12 games and then called it a career.

 In 1997, he said, “I love working with the young men.
 We’re a small school, so it’s very tough to compete against the big schools.
-They don’t pay much to coach. . . .
-I just do it for the love of the game.”
-He retired after the 2006 season.
+They don’t pay much to coach. . .I just do it for the love of the game.”10 He retired after the 2006 season.

-Mahalo to the Matias family for their assistance.
+Grateful acknowledgment to the Matias family for their assistance.
 Thanks also to SABR members Jorge Colón Delgado and Alfonso Tusa (statistics from Puerto Rico and Venezuela).